Azure/Microsoft-Defender-for-Cloud/Secure Score/PowerBI-SecureScoreReport/README.md

 ## Prerequisite:

 1. Power BI account (to open the report as template app you need Pro account).
 3. Use [Get-SecureScoreData](https://github.com/Azure/Azure-Security-Center/tree/master/Secure%20Score/Get-SecureScoreData) playbook to export your data.
 This Logic App playbook exports your secure score and recommendations data every 24 hours to a Log Analytics workspace.
-The playbook uses a Managed Identity, so assign reader permissions to all the subscriptions or management groups you want to include in the reports.
+The playbook uses a Managed Identity, so assign security reader permissions to all the subscriptions or management groups you want to include in the reports.
 The required steps for assigning a Managed Identity are detailed in the playbook’s README file.
 2. Power BI desktop intalled (version 2.86.727.0 or higher).
 This is required only if you chose to use the desktop version.